Cashmere, Washington

 Cashmere is a city in Chelan County, Washington, United States.
 It is part of the Wenatchee–East Wenatchee Metropolitan Statistical Area.
 The population was 3,248 at the 2020 census.

 History

 Early people

-The indigenous people of the area are the Wenatchi people, who were sustained by abundant game and anadromous fish.
+Prior to 1850, the village Ntuatckam was estimated to have a population of 400 on the site of present day Cashmere.
+The indigenous people are the Sinpesquensi, a band of the Wenatchi people, who were sustained by abundant game and anadromous fish.
 The Wenatchee River, which runs through Cashmere, was historically home to coho, chinook, and sockeye salmon, as well as steelhead.
 These wild stocks have been severely impacted by the dams on the Columbia River, although several runs still exist.
 The Wenatchi people were displaced to the Colville Indian Reservation by the federal government, but still claim some fishing rights in the area.

 First Europeans and settlement

 The first European to enter the Mission Valley was Catholic missionary Father Respari, of the Oblate Fathers, in the 1850s.
 He lived among the Wenatchi people for twenty years teaching them his religion.
 He was succeeded in the 1870s by Jesuit missionary Father Urban Grassi who built the St. Francis Xavier Mission in 1873.
 After the missionaries' departure, the valley was next settled in the 1880s by ranchers and squatters.
 There were enough settlers in the area to necessitate the construction of a one-room schoolhouse in 1886.
 This sparse settlement was later known as Old Mission, after the Catholic missions of past.
 George Kline opened the first store further down the valley in 1888 to serve the burgeoning ranch population.
 A post office was soon established and Kline was appointed postmaster.
 The town was named "Mission" after the early missionaries.